Updated: Sep 30

 Elk Beach starts downhill so you know you’re going to get a workout on the way back up.
 Overall it’s less of a workout because the beach is so beautiful you will be drawn out to the waves instead of focusing on the hill intervals.
 Whenever I head south along the coast I arrange time for a hike on Elk beach.
 This beach has decent restrooms down near the bottom so skip the restrooms at the parking lot to Elk Beach.

 The very best interval training in nature is offered at Jughandle state park between Mendocino and Fort Bragg.
 At Jughandle’s ecological staircase trail you can see the way the land has shifted up about every hundred thousand years.
 From the beach to the prairie to the redwoods to the pygmy forest – each step up is a workout and each level allows you to stroll and enjoy nature.
-I actually was in the best shape ever when I was working in Fort Bragg because I had to drive by this beautiful trail every day.
+I actually was in great shape when I was working in Fort Bragg because I had to drive by this beautiful trail every day.

 Do you have a hill by your house?
 Is there a way you can get outside and rest your brain at the same time you are exercising?
 Interval training consists of short bursts of intense exercise that raise the heart rate for less than 3 minutes combined with 3-5 minutes of gentle exercise to bring the heart rate down.
 This type of exercise for just 15 minutes a day actually raises the metabolism more than running for a full hour.
 If you don’t have time to exercise or the gym sounds boring just look outside for a trail with a hill.
 Be ready at all times with tennis shoes a hat and water and let the world be your gym.